SEND Information Report

 - Children start mornings only and are introduced to lunchtimes before staying full time.
 If parents or teachers feel a child is not ready for full time school they can remain part time.

 - Transition to the next year group- Although not officially leaving the school, moving from one year group to the next can be unsettling for some children.
 We therefore prepare children for this change by providing opportunities within the last few weeks of the summer term of the children to visit their new classrooms with their new class teacher and Teaching Assistant.
 The children also attend playtimes on their new playground for a week in the summer term, if there is a change involved.
 Information sharing sessions between the class teachers also happens.
-Support from the Learning Mentors Brooke Oates and Vicki Metcalf including a circle time for children to raise questions and share worries or access one to one support with additional visits to deal with concerns is also provided if necessary.
+Support from the Learning Mentor Mrs Brooke Oates including a circle time for children to raise questions and share worries or access one to one support with additional visits to deal with concerns is also provided if necessary.
 The class teacher is always willing to meet parents/carers prior to the child moving to their class.

 - Transition within the year- Mrs Laura Darley, Assistant Headteacher is in charge of new starters.
 Currently we give all children a tour of the school with their parent/carer.
 Children are introduced to their new teacher and shown around their new classroom environment.
 A start date is agreed.
 In certain circumstances such as the child not having attended school before special starting arrangements may be agreed.
 The child’s previous school is contacted for records.
 Where there are concerns the SENCo will be contacted by phone.